siddarthpai/blog-site/_posts/coldplay.md

 THIS WAS LITERALLY THE FIRST TIME I SAW A TRAIN STOP FOR THE CARS AND NOT THE OTHER WAY AROUND ?!?!??!?!?

 this was when we realised, if we stayed on this train, we would definitely miss this concert 😭😭😭😭😭😭\
-_[I saw a full ass grown man balling his eyes out cause he realised the train aint gonna make it 😭]_
+_[I saw a full ass grown man balling his eyes out cause he realised the train ain't gonna make it 😭]_

 So, we sat and called all the local cab agencies and started asking for cabs from Vadodra to Ahmedabad[2hr drive].\
 We finally got cabs, started changing[YES ON THE TRAIN 😂] and finally reached Vadodra.\